emailverifyapicom/docs-bulk/docs/frequently-asked-questions.rst

 `emailverifyapi.com`_'s strength in dealing with the \"hard bit\" of email verification comes from years of experience in doing email verification together with our complete ownership of our :term:`SMTP` verification software stack together with an extensive cloud based infrastructure.
 That's why `emailverifyapi.com`_ can do the \"hard bits\" best and offer outstanding coverage on the more difficult domains such as Yahoo and Hotmail.

-Can I get blacklisted using this API?
+Can I get blacklisted using this service?
 -------------------------------------
 No. It's `emailverifyapi.com`_ infrastructure that does the work.